You’re Not Bad at Mindfulness - Just Misinformed

 The BlinkGood Approach: Mindfulness as a Intentional Living Growth Tool

-At BlinkGood, we understand that mindfulness isn't just about awareness.
+At BlinkGood, we explore that mindfulness isn't just about awareness.
 It's one component of sustainable personal growth.
-We've developed Imperfect Mindfulness™ as the foundation for intentional development.
+We've developed Imperfect Mindfulness™ as a framework for intentional development.

 Our approach recognizes: